 A: Absolutely.
 The business school works with the Goldman Center for Student Accessibility.
 Students with learning disabilities should visit the Goldman Center for Student Accessibility web site or call 504-862-8433 to coordinate testing accommodations.

 Q: How will completing the Business Minor Summer Institute strengthen my resume?

 A: Participants who complete the Business Minor Summer Institute program will be able to present themselves to employers as well-rounded, experienced candidates who have fundamental business skills necessary to contribute to a company or business enterprise.

 Q: Am I able to take additional courses outside of the minor program?

 Q: How much does the program cost?
-What does my fee cover?

 Q: Do you offer financial aid or payment plan options?